sgc93/Flutter-Widget-Library/README.md

 ## Contents

-- **Widgets Showcase:** Browse through our collection of Flutter widgets, each showcased with real-world use cases and code samples.
+- **Widgets Showcase:** Browse through collection of Flutter widgets, each showcased with real-world use cases and code samples.
 - **Code Examples:** Access easy-to-follow code examples that demonstrate how to use each widget effectively.
 - **Widget Explanations:** Gain a deeper understanding of Flutter widgets through comprehensive explanations and usage guidelines.
 - **Contributions:** I welcome contributions from the community!
 Share your own widget examples, improvements, or bug fixes.